Aretha Franklin: 1966–1979: Atlantic years

 In November 1966, Franklin's Columbia recording contract expired; at that time, she owed the company money because record sales had not met expectations.
 Producer Jerry Wexler convinced her to move to Atlantic Records.
 Wexler decided that he wanted to take advantage of her gospel background; his philosophy in general was to encourage a "tenacious form of rhythm & blues that became increasingly identified as soul".
-The Atlantic days would lead to a series of hits for Aretha Franklin from 1967 to early 1972; her rapport with Wexler helped in the creation of the majority of her peak recordings with Atlantic.
+The Atlantic days would lead to a series of hits for Aretha Franklin between 1967 and early 1972; her rapport with Wexler helped in the creation of the majority of her peak recordings on the Atlantic label.
 The next seven years' achievements were less impressive.
 However, according to Rolling Stone, "they weren't as terrible as some claimed, they were pro forma and never reached for new heights".

 In January 1967, Franklin traveled to Muscle Shoals, Alabama, to record at FAME Studios and recorded the song "I Never Loved a Man (The Way I Love You)", backed by the Muscle Shoals Rhythm Section.
 Franklin only spent one day recording at FAME, as an altercation broke out between her manager and husband Ted White, studio owner Rick Hall, and a horn player, and sessions were abandoned.
 The song was released the following month and reached number one on the R&B chart, while also peaking at number nine on the Billboard Hot 100, giving Franklin her first top-ten pop single.
 The song's B-side, "Do Right Woman, Do Right Man", reached the R&B top 40, peaking at number 37.
 "Respect" was Otis Redding's song but Aretha modified it with a "supercharged interlude featuring the emphatic spelling-out of the song's title".
 Her frenetic version was released in April and reached number one on both the R&B and pop charts.
 "Respect" became her signature song and was later hailed as a civil rights and feminist anthem.
 Upon hearing her version, Otis Redding said admiringly: "That little girl done took my song away from me."
 Franklin's debut Atlantic album, I Never Loved a Man the Way I Love You, also became commercially successful, later going gold.
 According to National Geographic, this recording "would catapult Franklin to fame".
-Franklin scored two additional top-ten singles in 1967, "Baby I Love You" and "(You Make Me Feel Like) A Natural Woman".
+Franklin scored two additional top-ten singles in 1967: "Baby I Love You" and "(You Make Me Feel Like) A Natural Woman".